BlueDrink9/keeb_snakeskin/README.md

 Designs will be considered "breaking" changes if a plain case printed with a prior version would no longer fit the carrycase/other features added in a new version.
 This does not apply to more advanced features.

+## Final notes

+This took a _lot_ of time and brainpower to work through.
+My sincerest hope is that it is useful, and unlocks the ability to have cool, super-portable cases for your keyboards.
+I want people to feel that they can create a keyboard that fits their hands without forfeiting access to cool cases, rather than having to go with a more popular form factor.

+If you found it useful, indicating your appreciation will fill me with joy.
+A star or a share are fantastic, letting me know someone has found this useful (or even just cool).
+Even better, you might choose to donate a token of appreciation, either via Github or crypto:
+* bitcoincash:qp9c4ppt24c2ewzypv0pk0euapcyr92n85y7rhes7v
+* monero: 48x8HBjE5zeHyk73wtkKdZUJLgBnRFQKWjTnawRFqu3Z5Ldd3CMEGWLE4v1UV1vqSAZCYJRWnDX97iJwxeDtkT9W489vYWr